goldman-gp-ebi/SWAMPy/README.md

 ```
 example1.fastq and example2.fastq should appear in simulation_output folder, as well as example_amplicon_abundances_summary.tsv, example.log and example_PCR_erros.vcf While running, some tmp files might appear in your working directory, but they will get cleaned up when the program terminates (even if it exits with an error).

+## Output files:
+- example_R1.fastq & example_R2.fastq: Simulated reads.
+- example_amplicon_abundances_summary.tsv: a table summarising the amplicons.
+- example_PCR_erros.vcf: All the intended high-frequency errors.
+Observed VAFs may be different from those in the VCF file due to randomness and recurrence.
+- example.log: A log file

 ## What these CLI arguments mean: